Shiriny24/colossus/docs/source/installation.rst

 Installation
 ============

-You can install Colossus either using one of the common python package manager pip, or by downloading the code directly.
+You can install Colossus either using the common python package manager pip or by downloading the code directly.

 .. rubric:: Requirements